 - Persons re-entering the workforce looking to refine professional and technical skills.

 The Graduate Certificate in Professional Skills is designed to allow students to pursue and develop workplace skills that are highly valued by employers.
-Graduates will gain and understanding of business fundamentals, economics, project management, and skills-oriented training in communications, statistical analysis, and team work.
+Graduates will gain an understanding of business fundamentals, economics, project management, and skills-oriented training in communications, statistical analysis, and teamwork.
 The program’s professional components are designed to dovetail into present and future career opportunities that will help you gain an advantage in today’s increasingly competitive job market.

 What are the admission requirements?